 How Do You Clean a Guitar Fretboard at Home?

-When you want to learn how to clean fretboard surfaces, you will feel relieved knowing you can engage in the process at home.
+When you want to learn how to clean your acoustic guitar, especially fretboard surfaces, you will feel relieved knowing you can engage in the process at home.
 You only need basic supplies like oil-based soaps, Naphtha or lighter fluid, guitar polish, and microfiber cloths or paper towels.
 Ensure that you have a clean space so that your guitar or fretboard does not become dirtier during the cleaning process.

 How often you need to perform a deep clean on the guitar fretboard depends on how much you use your guitar.
-Someone who has a gig every night or teaches guitar classes, for instance, will need to perform at least a monthly cleaning.
+Someone who has a gig every night or teaches guitar classes, for instance, will need to perform at least a monthly cleaning with right guitar setup tools.

 If you only use your guitar a couple of times a week or even only a few minutes a day, you can probably get away with cleaning guitar fretboard surfaces less often.
 You can also minimize the required frequency by wiping down the guitar with a damp or microfiber cloth after every use.